bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

 Before you'd use the **Google Play Deploy** Step, make sure you have performed the following tasks:

-1. Upload the first APK manually to Google Play [using the Google Play Console](https://support.google.com/googleplay/android-developer/answer/113469?hl=en).
+1. Upload the first APK or AAB manually to Google Play [using the Google Play Console](https://support.google.com/googleplay/android-developer/answer/113469?hl=en).
 2. [Link](https://developers.google.com/android-publisher/getting_started) your Google Play Developer Console to an API project.
 3. [Set up API Access Clients using a service account](https://developers.google.com/android-publisher/getting_started): Please note when you create your service account on the Google Developer Console, you have to choose `json` as **Key Type**.
 4. Grant the necessary rights to the service account with your [Google Play Console](https://play.google.com/apps/publish).
 Go to **Settings**, then **Users & permissions**, then **Invite new user**.
 Due to the way the Google Play Publisher API works, you have to grant at least the following permissions to the service account:
-   * Access level: View app information.
+   * Access level: View app information, Create & edit draft apps.
-   * Release management: Manage production releases, manage testing track releases.
+   * Release management: Manage production releases, manage testing track releases, Manage testing track configuration.
-   * Store presence: Edit store listing, pricing & distribution.
 5. As an optional Step, you can add translations to your Store Listing.
 To allow the **Google Play Deploy** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) guide and add translations to your Store Listing section.

 Now let's head back to Bitrise and finish off the deploy configuration!